bcherny/draggable/README.md

 #draggable.js

-High performance drag and drop in a tiny package
+High performance drag and drop in a tiny (1.6k gzipped) package

 ## Usage